-The Prague Spring (Pražské Jaro) is the biggest annual event.
+The Prague Spring (Pražské Jaro) is the biggest annual event in Prague.
 It includes outstanding performing artists, symphony orchestras and chamber music ensembles from around the world.
 The festival commemorates important musical anniversaries by including works by the composers concerned on its programmes.
 It presents Czech as well as world premieres of compositions by contemporary authors.
 This is not to be missed.
 For more details, including the festival’s programme, visit www.festival.cz.
 On the other hand, there are four to six concerts every day so it is easy to just go along.
 Many concerts are performed in Prague’s churches, so be prepared for a chilly evening; some are in gardens and courtyards.
 Performances generally start at 5pm or a little later.

 Tickets and reservations